 The Do's and Dont's of Summer

-8. Do break in new sport shoes before racing or using them for a long run or workout.
+6. Break in new sport shoes before racing or using them for a long run or workout.

 Avoiding Heat Stress Injury